SNEWS2/snewpy/doc/source/snowglobes.rst

 from the latest supported SNOwGLoBES version.

 You only need to download SNOwGLoBES manually if you require a custom detector configuration.
-In that case, run the following commands:
+In that case, build and install it using the following commands:

 .. code-block:: bash

    git clone https://github.com/SNOwGLoBES/snowglobes.git
    cd snowglobes
-   git checkout v1.3
-   # create custom detector configuration
+   # ... create custom detector configuration here ...
-   export SNOWGLOBES=${PWD} # or use `SNOwGLoBESdir` parameter as documented below
+   cd snowglobes_data
+   ./build.sh
+   pip install dist/snowglobes_data-*.whl

 Usage